chaithu-30/E-Commers-MERN/README.md

 ## Support and Questions

 If you run into issues or have questions about the code, feel free to check the code comments or reach out for help.
 The codebase is structured to be readable and maintainable.

-## License

-This project is available for use under the MIT License.